maoosi/prisma-appsync/docs/demo/post.md

 The generated mutations are:

--   `createPost`: Create a single post.
+-   `createPost`: Create a single Post.
--   `updatePost`: Update a single post.
+-   `updatePost`: Update a single Post.
--   `upsertPost`: Update existing OR create single post.
+-   `upsertPost`: Update existing OR create single Post.
--   `deletePost`: Delete a single post.
+-   `deletePost`: Delete a single Post.
--   `deleteManyPosts`: Delete multiple posts.
+-   `deleteManyPosts`: Delete multiple Posts.

-### Creating a single post
+### Creating a single Post

-Single post create mutations can take one input:
+Single Post create mutations can take one input:

 -   `data`: `PostCreateInput!` A required object type specifying the data to create a new record.